-\paragraph{Determinism and reproducibility.} Determinism, reproducibility, ablation study are important for deep learning research~\cite{qian2021my, pham2020problems, nagarajan2018deterministic}.
-Deep learning frameworks~\cite{pytorchreproducibility} and NVIDIA~\cite{frameworkdeterminism} have been studied deterministic model training using single GPU.
-However, it is a hard problem due to the float dominating execution, complicated software stack, hardware optimized implementation as deep learning adopts.
-The design of \oursys{} derives from the understanding of non-determinism, considers bitwise identical in every step of model training, and extends the reproducibility to elastic training over heterogeneous GPUs.
-In Ampere GPU (\eg, A100), cuBLAS supports only internal heuristics approach without public interface to select GPU kernel algorithm, which can hardly produce accuracy-consistent results compared to that of using previous generation of GPUs~\cite{cublasa100}.
+\textbf{Determinism and reproducibility --} Determinism, reproducibility, and ablation study are important for DL researches~\cite{qian2021my, pham2020problems, nagarajan2018deterministic}.
+DL frameworks~\cite{pytorchreproducibility} and NVIDIA~\cite{frameworkdeterminism} have studied deterministic model training using single GPU.
+However, it is a hard problem due to the floating-point dominating execution, complicated software stack, and hardware optimized implementations.
+The design of \oursys{} derives from the understanding of non-determinism, considers bitwise identical in every step of model training, and extends the determinism to elastic training over heterogeneous GPUs.
+In Ampere GPU (\eg, A100), cuBLAS supports only internal heuristics approach without public interface to select low-level kernel implementation, which can hardly produce accuracy-consistent results compared to that of using previous generation of GPUs~\cite{cublasa100}.